All lessons are by appointment

 Please reach us at tracy@onestitchatatime.org if you cannot find an answer to your question.

 I want my students to learn traditional sewing techniques, so that their projects look handmade, not homemade, professional, not amateur.
 To accomplish this I help the students build their skills in a methodical fashion.
+I do not like "make and take" style projects.

-For in person classes, beginner students do not need anything for the first lesson.
+For in-person classes, beginner students do not need anything for the first lesson.
 I have a sewing machine for students to use in class.
 However, if you already have a sewing machine, please bring it.
 It is better to learn on your own machine.

 For online students, you will need a sewing machine for the first class.
 For subsequent classes you will need: sewing scissors, pins, a pin cushion, measuring tape, seam ripper, safety pins, water soluble marking pen or tailor’s chalk, thread, hand sewing needles, machine needles and bobbins.
 Some of these items will come with your sewing machine.
+There is a shopping list in the FILES section.

 You do not need to have a sewing machine to start lessons with me.
 I do provide a machine during class.
 The type of machine you get is dependent on what you intend to do with it and your budget.
 I tend to steer people toward less expensive machines, especially if you are not sure if you will continue sewing as a life-long hobby or profession.
 Machines can range from $30 for the horrid little toy machines to $20,000 or more for more expensive brands or industrial machines.